aelnahas/redsmith.dev/content/posts/readings/microservices-pattern/chapter-1.md

 ---
-title: "Chapter 1: Escaping the Monolithic hell"
+title: "Microservice Pattern Chapter 1: Escaping the Monolithic hell"
 date: 2021-05-09T13:51:20-04:00
 draft: true
 categories: readings
 tags:
  - microservices
  - readings
+ - mircoservice-patterns
 ---
+## Introduction

+These are my notes from [Microservice Patterns](https://www.amazon.ca/Microservices-Patterns-examples-Chris-Richardson/dp/1617294543/ref=sr_1_1?dchild=1&keywords=microservice+patterns&qid=1620607913&sr=8-1) by `Chris Richardson`, on Chapter 1.

-## Summary
+## Chapter Summary
 - Monolithic architecture pattern produces code as a single deployment unit.
 Wheras, the Microservice architecture pattern decomposes an application into a set of deployments, each with their own storage.
 - Monolithic architecture is simple and quick to iterate on at the beginning, making it a good choice for simple application.
 - Microservice architecture helps accelerates the velocity of software development by enabling teams to work automonously on different services.